 Paul Cooke has more than 30 years of experience in printed board (PWB) design and manufacturing.
 He has held senior positions in operations, quality, process engineering and field application engineering, at some of the top North American PCB manufacturers.
 He serves on a number of IPC technical committees and cochairs the task group for IPC-9121, Troubleshooting for Printed Circuit Boards.
 He is a member of the IPC Technical Program Committee.
 He has coauthored numerous technical papers and works with Tier 1 designers in the avionics and space industry to design and develop products that need to have extended life, focusing on PCB design and reliability.
 Cooke has provided design for manufacture (DfM) consulting services to the industry along with extensive training/educational presentations from PCB 101 through Enhanced Reliability.
 He is also the team leader on a number of HDPUG projects and a member of numerous projects.

-Terrie Duffy is a senior printed circuit board designer at McCauley Design Group, and an adjunct professor at Austin Community College.
+Terrie Duffy is a principal electronic engineer-AI automation at Dell, and an adjunct professor at Austin Community College.
+Prior to joining Dell, she was a senior printed circuit designer at McCauley Design Group.
 She has a bachelor’s in computer science from Texas A&M.

 Kyle Dumont is an electrical engineer and cofounder and CTO of AllSpice.io.
 He has a background in electrical engineering product design, having taken products from concept to mass-manufacturing at iRobot and Voxel8.
 He specialized in hardware system integration and sensor design, holding five patents in these areas.
 Dumont has bachelor’s and master’s degrees in engineering with a focus on computer engineering and machine learning from Northeastern University and an MBA from Harvard.